redhat-developer/service-binding-operator/examples/bind_imported_app_to_offcluster_operator_managed_AWS_RDS_db/README.md

 Now, when the DB is up and running, we need to tell the Shell application where to find it and how to connect to it.
 We let the Service Binding Operator to 'do the magic' for us.

-As mentioned above the Shell application lists all environment variables that starts with `MYDB_` prefix.
-So we need to make sure, the variables injected by the binding has this prefix.
+As mentioned above the Shell application lists all environment variables that start with the `MYDB_` prefix.
+So we need to make sure that the variables injected by the binding have this prefix.
 Conveniently, the Service Binding Operator can help us there, too.

 All we need to do is to create the following [`ServiceBindingRequest`](./service-binding-request.shell-app.yaml):